joshbegley/nyt-latest/previous.md

 `The police in Greenland are investigating the case of a lone man from Las Vegas who goes by Cliff.
 Locals said he had offered money to Greenlanders to join the United States.`\
 https://www.nytimes.com/2026/05/08/world/europe/greenland-mysterious-offer-american.html

-**The Next Frontier of Trump’s Assault on Free Speech**\
+**Hegseth Is Sending Us a Warning**\
-`Hegseth has argued that military retirees are subject to freedom of speech restrictions.
+`The secretary of defense has argued that military retirees are subject to freedom of speech restrictions.
 Let that sink in.`\
 https://www.nytimes.com/2026/05/08/opinion/hegseth-kelly-military-free-speech.html

 **J.H.
 Prynne, Erudite and Elusive British Poet, Dies at 89**\